How to Write a Resume for Notion

 Strong

-Designed and implemented a block-based document editor supporting 15 content types with drag-and-drop reordering, nested hierarchies, and real-time sync, serving 200K daily active users with sub-50ms input latency.
+Designed and implemented a block-based document editor supporting 15 content types with drag-and-drop reordering, nested hierarchies, and real-time sync, serving 200K daily active users at sub-50ms input latency.

-This directly maps to Notion's core product domain.
-The specificity about content types, interaction patterns, and performance metrics demonstrates craft quality and deep understanding of what makes editor experiences feel great — exactly the kind of thinking Notion values.
+This maps directly to Notion's core domain — everything is a block.
+The specificity about content types, interaction patterns, and performance demonstrates the craft quality Notion screens for, and shows you understand what makes editor experiences feel great.

 Weak